Welcome

 Goal: To enable you to gain hands-on experience in accessing and enrolling in online professional development opportunities using the Coursera platform.

-Task Instructions:
+Task Instructions

-Submit your Course Summary Report (1 page) as a Word document on the Assignment below:
+Submit your Course Summary Report (1 page) as a Word document on the assignment below:

-Teacher Professional Development through Online Professional Learning Communities.
 Watch the following video to learn about the meaning of PLCs and its components.

 Online professional learning communities (PLCs) can be created using accessible platforms like social media (e.g., WhatsApp groups, Facebook, Twitter), general Google tools (Classroom, Drive, Meet), and collaborative platforms such as Padlet and Miro.
 Watch the following video on best practices to support PLCs.